alexx2203/alexx2203/README.md

 ## 👋 About Me

 Hi!
 I'm Aleksandra, a passionate programming enthusiast who loves creating and learning.
-Currently, I am diving deep into the world of programming, focusing on C#, HTML, and CSS.
+Currently, I am diving deep into the world of programming, focusing on C# and Powershell.
 My dream is to create a video game that sparks joy and inspires players worldwide.

 ---